Friday, July 6, 2012

 D.I.Y- Giant Wooden Spool Chair

-Lucky for me my neighbor left three of those large wooden spools on the curb yesterday.
-I only took two because one was rusted, and the boys across the street wanted it for a table in their backyard.
+My neighbor left three large wooden spools on the curb yesterday.
+Lucky me!
+I only took two because one was rusted, and the boys across the street wanted one to use as a table in their backyard.
 Seemed fair to me!

-Once I got home, I started sanding the spool with 150 grit sandpaper and took off the rough edges on one end of the spool and gave the rest of it a nice once over to make sure my paint would adhere.
+Once I got home, I started sanding the spool with 150 grit sandpaper to take off the rough edges.
+I gave the rest of it a nice once over to make sure my paint would adhere.
 Next, I used my tiny roller and started painting.

 I used the sander to keep the spool from rolling down the driveway

-It was 100 degrees outisde so the paint dried quickly and I was able to add numerous coats.
-I didn't paint the bottom or the top of the spool since I knew they wouldn't be seen.
-There are slats and nail holes so I had to use a small paint brush to get to those hard to reach areas that my roller couldn’t get.
+It was 100 degrees outside so the paint dried quickly and I was able to add several coats.
+I didn't paint the bottom or the top of the spool because I knew it wouldn't be seen.
+There are slats and nail holes so I had to use a small paint brush to get to those hard to reach areas that my roller couldn't.

-Since the paint dried fairly quickly I started on the seat and folded the twin sized foam in half and cut it the diameter of the spool top.
-Then I flipped it and put the fabric on and gave it a sit.
-I realized that there wasn't enough padding and I ran back to the dollar store bought the second one.
+For the seat, I folded the twin sized foam in half and cut it the diameter of the spool top.
+I realized that there wasn't enough padding and that's when I ran back to the dollar store and bought the second one.

-This time I decided I needed to cover the edge/side of the top because I didn't want bare wood under the fabric.
-I cut it about two inches wider.
-And I didn’t take a photo… silly me.
+This time I decided I needed to make the cut bigger so it would cover the edge because I didn't want bare wood under the fabric.
+I cut it about two inches wider — I didn't take a photo.

-Once I was set, I put my fabric on top and started to staple --but not before I figured out I had bought the wrong size staples; instead of returning them to the store I went to a neighbor and lucky me, they had the right size staple gun for my stapling needs.
+Once I was set, I put my fabric on top and started to staple, but not before I figured out I had bought the wrong size staples.
+Instead of returning them to the store I went to a neighbor and luckily they had the right size staple gun for my stapling needs.

-I realized this wasn't going to work since I had the spool right-side up and was blindly stapling-- I didn't want to staple a finger so I flipped it upside down.
-I double checked to make sure the fabric was taut and then I started stretching, folding and stapling.
+As I started to staple I realized the way I was doing it wasn't going to work because I had the spool right-side up and was blindly stapling.
+I didn't want to accidentally to staple a finger so I flipped it upside down.
+Then, I double checked the fabric to make sure it was taut and then I started stretching, folding and stapling.

-Halfway around I saw the raw edges and knew I needed to make it "professional looking", so I started popping staples and folding the raw edge under and re-stapling.
-After re-applying, I hammered all the staples to be sure they were firmly secured.
+Halfway around I saw the raw edges and knew I needed to make it "professional looking," so I started popping staples and folding the raw edge under..
+After re-stapling the whole thing, I hammered all the staples to be sure they were secure.

 You can see my folds are spaced evenly and folded the same direction...
-This is key to a good looking finish.
+This is key to a good looking finish (it doesn't really matter though because no one will see it).

 Here is the final product.
-I am very pleased with it- I have never upholstered anything before but many years ago my Grammy told that it was fairly easy to do.
+I am very pleased with it.
+I have never upholstered anything before this, but many years ago my Grammy told that it was fairly easy to do.
 I'm glad I finally tried it out!

 Trash to Treasure, baby!